 PBH 491 Methods for Health Education (B,Y).
 Prerequisites: Taken concurrently with PBH 485, PBH 486, PBH 492 and PBH 493.
 Enables students to develop, implement, and evaluate a variety of health education programs for school, community, and work-site settings and audiences; and to utilize appropriate instructional methodologies such as discussion, lecture, problem solving, demonstration, experiment, role play, gaming, newsletter, brochure, television, radio, and computer assisted instruction.
 3 Cr.

-PBH 496 Practicum in Community Health Education (B). (all Public Health requirements must be complete prior to 496; 2.5 gpa is required) Provides students with the opportunity to function as full-time health educators in community, hospital, or work-site settings under the supervision of a health education professional.
+PBH 496 Practicum in Community Health Education (B).
+Prerequisite - all Public Health requirements must be complete prior to 496; 2.5 gpa is required.
+Provides students with the opportunity to function as full-time health educators in community, hospital, or work-site settings under the supervision of a health education professional.
 Allows students to develop, implement, and evaluate health education programs as appropriate for the setting.
 Satisfactory/Unsatisfactory Grading.
 12 Cr.

 PBH 499 Independent Study in Public Health Education (A).
 To be defined in consultation with the instructor-sponsor and procedures of the Office of Academic Advisement.
 1-9 Cr.